 It was never really my intention to cook my way through Rachel Khoo’s The Little Paris Kitchen, but so rarely has a cookbook resonated with me so much that I have found myself trying a new recipe from this book every few days since I first purchased it.
 If only I had this level of enthusiasm for all of my cookbooks!
 With the weather warming up recently in Zurich, I was curious to

 In case you were wondering what the soup is which is photographed with the Rustic Bacon & Cheddar Bread, it is the Cream of Tomato & Potato Soup from French Provincial Cooking by Elizabeth David.
 Long before cooking became a passionate hobby and was more of a matter of survival for me, I heavily relied on cookbooks to put together really basic and simple meals like … vegetable soups.
 Yes, for something which

+A delicious recipe for a no-yeast savoury bread, perfect for serving with soups.
 I love savoury cakes and this particular recipe is a firm favourite of mine.
 Given my New Year’s resolution to cook more vegetarian food, this has frequently been in the form of vegetable soups.
-After several days of eating rich food like Meatballs in Red Wine Sauce or Boeuf Bourguignon with Baguette Dumplings, a simple and soothing bowl of soup is a great way to restore the body’s balance.
-But those who know
+After several days of eating rich food like Meatballs in Red Wine Sauce or Boeuf Bourguignon with Baguette Dumplings, a simple and soothing bowl of soup

 Here is another fabulous recipe from Rachel Khoo with her take on the French classic, a Croque Madame.
 Most people would be familiar with a Croque Monsieur which is a toasted cheese and ham sandwich, commonly served in most French bistros for lunch or as a light snack.
 For a more decadent treat, the Croque Monsieur is also sometimes coated with a béchamel sauce and baked in the oven until the sauce is golden